Explicitly correlated electronic structure calculations with transcorrelated matrix product operators: Introduction

 In this work, we extend the tcDMRG approach to solve the non-relativistic electronic Schr\"{o}dinger equation.
-We show how to calculate the two- and three-body integrals entering the molecular transcorrelated Hamiltonian within the density fitting approximation.
-Moreover, we extend our real-time electronic-structure DMRG algorithm\cite{Baiardi2020_ElectronDynamics} to imaginary time propagation, which then allows for the optimization of the right eigenfunction of the transcorrelated Hamiltonian.
+Inspired by F12 electronic structure methods pioneered by Ten-no and collaborators\cite{tenno2004}, we propose to use a relatively simple factor $F$ which is dependent on the interelectronic distances only via a universal scalar function, $f(r_{ij})$.
+This is a different approach than in the recent papers of Alavi and collaborators\cite{Alavi2019_tcFCIQMC-Molecules,Guther2021_Be2-tcFCIQMC}, where a more elaborate and accurate Jastrow factor based on Schmidt-Moskowitz correlators\cite{schmidt90} was chosen.
+We opt here for a Ten-no-like correlator because of its simplicity, its transferability between atomic and molecular systems, and the rigorous elimination of the electron-electron cusp.
+Moreover, we show that with the proposed correlator, the two- and three-body integrals entering the molecular transcorrelated Hamiltonian can be calculated analytically within the density fitting approximation.
+We also extend our real-time electronic-structure DMRG algorithm\cite{Baiardi2020_ElectronDynamics} to imaginary time propagation, which then allows for the optimization of the right eigenfunction of the transcorrelated Hamiltonian.
 We demonstrate that tcDMRG is more efficient than DMRG in two main aspects: first, it enhances the convergence of DMRG to the complete basis set limit, as expected from an explicitly correlated method.
-Second, it reduces the correlation extent of the electronic wave function which results in a more compact matrix product state.
+Second, it reduces the correlation extent of the electronic wave function, which results in a more compact matrix product state.
+This effect has been already observed by Alavi and co-workers~\cite{Alavi2019_FermiHubbard-tcFCIQMC,Guther2021_Be2-tcFCIQMC} in the context of the transcorrelated FCIQMC method, where the lower correlation degree results is a more compact full CI wave function.
 In the following section, we present the theory of molecular tcDMRG and then turn to a discussion of numerical results for the helium and beryllium atoms and for the diatomics of hydrogen, nitrogen, and beryllium.